DormantLogician/equal-language-concept/doc/Abstraction.md

 #### 1.1 Negation
     ~'Name

 Used to express that output category of an intersection is not an instance of the specified category.
-Some categories cannot be expressed without negation.
+Some categories cannot be expressed without negation, such as a prime number category:

+('Prime, 'Gte[2] & ~'Composite)

 Indicates that structures in category are to be removed from any intersection they are part of.